-Earlier today, I reached out O-M-W and asked whether the founders would be interested in answering any questions about the project — such as those several of you have so astutely raised here.
+Earlier today, I reached out to O-M-W and asked whether the founders would be interested in answering any questions about the project — such as those several of you have so astutely raised here.
 I just received an enthusiastically positive reply.
 Thanks, big sister!
 So: please submit your practical or philosophical questions for Paola Prestini and Kevin Dolan here, I’ll compile them, and send them in on, say, Friday.
 How does that sound?
 I guess I could kick it off: how will O-M-W determine what artists get to participate?
 Before you weigh in, please read this interview with O-M-W founder Kevin Dolan, which answers some of the basic questions.

 An important part of ArtsWatch’s mission takes place not on our website, but on our increasingly busy Facebook page, and we urge our readers to check it out periodically, whatever you think of FB (and believe me, I don’t think very highly of it myself).
 Yesterday, I posted on our FB page a little item about a $15.6 million new music venue opening in Brooklyn soon that I thought might make a potential model for Oregon in general and Portland in particular.
 The post sparked a flurry of responses that really demand more space than Facebook allows, so I’ve rewritten the post and expanded my response here, and urge all readers to comment (or re-comment, if you posted on FB originally) in comments here, so we can continue this delightful discussion in a more congenial environment that allows links, photos, and more space.